MICHAEL BANE

 Research; Publications; Teaching; Support via 'Office Hours'; GSE Portal

-I have worked in HPC for a few decades, from undertaking research into how to automate parallel programming, and applying HPC to atmospheric aerosol research to running a team supporting researchers to make the best use of HPC.
+I have worked in High Performance Computing (HPC) for a few decades, from undertaking research into how to automate parallel programming, and applying HPC to atmospheric aerosol research to running a team supporting researchers to make the best use of HPC.
 I like to think of HPC in a very board sense (e.g. achieving more, computationally or more efficiently, than whatever currently achieving) and to support others in their HPC journeys.

 Prior to the move to MMU, my teaching previously at the University of Liverpool focussed on HPC, Data Science/Big Data and AI.
 I was academic lead for the Faculty's "Education Enhancement Group" and a leading member of the Infrastructure subgroup of the university's "Digital" Research Theme.
 I led on the UG Year in Industry Placements for the Department of Computer Science (2019-2020), and mentored a UG/MSc/PhD student team to 'silver' in the inaugural CI-UK HPC Student Cluster Competition.